Hilbert Functions of Chopped Ideals: Chopped ideals

-where $t_0\geq 0$ is the first value for which the summation becomes nonpositive.
-The \emph{Fröberg Conjecture} predicts that equality is achieved for general $J$.
-If the conjecture holds (for particular $d,s$) the lex-inequality is \enquote{upgraded} to a pointwise inequality for \emph{all} $J$.
+where $t_0\geq 0$ is the first value for which the summation becomes nonpositive. \end{theorem} The \emph{Fröberg Conjecture} predicts that equality is achieved for general $J$.
+If the conjecture holds (for particular $n,d,s$) the lex-inequality is upgraded to a pointwise inequality for \emph{all} such ideals $J$:

 In our situation this leads to the following theorem. \begin{theorem} If $I \subseteq S$ has dimension $1$, degree $r<h_S(d)-n$ and Hilbert function \eqref{eq:genericHF},~then